 Gene C. Colman

-Mr. Colman graduated from The Hebrew University of Jerusalem in 1973 with a B.A. in political science and international relations.
-After working for a year at the university and studying in its M.A. program in international relations, he returned to Toronto to study law at Osgoode Hall Law School and graduated in 1977.
+Mr. Colman graduated from The Hebrew University of Jerusalem in 1973 with a Bachelor of Arts in political science and international relations.
+After working for a year at the university and studying in its Master of Arts program in international relations, he returned to Toronto to study law at Osgoode Hall Law School and graduated in 1977.
 He was called to the Ontario Bar in 1979.

 For more than 38 years, Mr. Colman has focused exclusively on family law issues, including alimony and spousal support, children's rights, child protection law, custody and visitation, domestic violence and neglect, paternity, and prenuptial agreements.
 He advises clients on matters involving parental alienation, equal shared parenting, procedural fairness, father’s rights and gender equality.